WebAhead/master-reference/coursebook/week-6/research-afternoon.md

   - What is database migration?
   - Create a build script for a simple database (one or two tables only), which you can run locally.
 Check that it works for you and everyone on your team

-### Testing
-  - What JavaScript / Node.js tools are available for testing a database?
-  - Why would you mock a database and how does this help with testing?
-  - Research testing a mock database with tape and prepare a short demonstration of how you would do this.

 ### Script injections / safety issues
   - What is a script injection and how do these happen?
   - How would you prevent script injections?